Forgiveness is our most important contribution to the healing of the world.– Marianne Williamson

-There was a time not long ago when my father and I hadn’t spoken in years.
-Ok, we talked on the phone occasionally, but we hadn’t really connected or listened to each other in a long time.
+There was a time not long ago when I had little to no relationship with my father.
+We talked on the phone occasionally, but we hadn’t really connected or listened to each other in years.
 We didn’t visit often, didn’t spend holidays together, and neither one of us made much of an effort to change this.

 The years went by.
 I didn’t want much involvement with my dad as I rarely saw him sober, and I didn’t want him around my children, so I kept my distance.
 Then I began to undergo some profound life changes.
 I started learning about loving kindness, and a friend recommended Ho’oponopono.
 I call it the forgiveness mantra since I can’t seem to say the name right.